Lucyjpjones/lj-fscr/README.md

     - `Stripe payments` used to manage site card transactions.

 - **Checkout Success**
-    - The checkout success page provides reassurance for the user that there purchase has gone through and displays all their order details.
+    - The checkout success page provides reassurance for the user that their purchase has gone through and displays all their order details.
     - Order confirmation sent to the user's personal email after they complete checkout.

 <ins>**Blog**</ins>